-The Board met seven times during the year ended December 31, 2021.
-During 2021, each current member of the Board attended at least 75% of the aggregate number of meetings of the Board and the committees on which he or she served during the period in which he or she was on the Board or committee.
+The Board met nine times during the year ended December 31, 2020.
+During the last year, each current member of the Board attended at least 75% of the aggregate number of meetings of the Board and the committees on which he or she served during the period in which he or she was on the Board or committee.
 Directors are encouraged to attend the annual meeting of stockholders.
-All of our directors then serving on the Board attended the 2021 Annual Meeting of Stockholders.
+All of our directors then serving on the Board attended the 2020 Annual Meeting of Stockholders.